Skip to content

 print(result["conditions"]) # "Partly cloudy"

-If you don’t define outputSchema, the processor returns the raw text content from the LLM response.
+If you don’t define outputs, the processor returns the raw text content from the LLM response.
 You can still ask the model to return JSON in your prompt instructions, but there’s no schema enforcement or automatic parsing.

-# outputSchema defined → dict returned automatically
+# outputs defined → dict returned automatically

-result = execute("weather.prompty", inputs={"city": "Seattle"})
+result = invoke("weather.prompty", inputs={"city": "Seattle"})

 print(type(result)) # <class 'dict'>